 Knowing those costs could make you think twice about using – and retaining – all that paper.
 But do you have a choice?

-Imaging is the alternative.
+Digitization is the alternative.
 Converting paper documents to digital documents saves businesses the cost of all that storage space for physical documents.
 The contents of those 250 file cabinets, after conversion, will fit onto a single hard drive.
 With imaged documents safely stored on a drive, lost documents are a thing of the past, as is the cost of finding those lost documents.

 Even better, businesses can take advantage of the cost savings of a remote workforce.
 Digital documents, unlike paper documents, can be shared readily with members of a distributed team.
 And remote teams require less office space, adding to the cost savings.